sabman/data-validation-ideas/README.md

 # Data validation ideas

 Ideas for (automated) data validation during a software project.
-This was inspired by a talk by Arnuf Christl [Relive: Software comes and goes.
+This was inspired by a talk by Arnuf Christl [Software comes and goes.
 Mind the Data!](https://streaming.media.ccc.de/foss4g-2016/relive/1060/)

 ## Problem